dthaler/rst2rfcxml/README.md

 * `author[<anchor>].country`: Optional.
 Country to associate with the author with the indicated `<anchor>`.
 * `author[<anchor>].region`: Optional.
 State or region to associate with the author with the indicated `<anchor>`.
 * `author[<anchor>].street`: Optional.
 Street address to associate with the author with the indicated `<anchor>`.
+* `author[<anchor>].postalLine`: Optional, may occur multiple times.
+Postal address lines to use instead of using street, city, region, code, and country.

 Example: